conradakunga/Blog/_posts/2025-08-23-working-with-dates-in-multiple-locale-formats-simultaneously.md

 6/16/2025 9:32:29 PM
 ```

-You might have noticed that to achieve the different locales, I actually **changed the locale of the running thread**.
+You might have noticed that to change locales at runtime, I actually **changed the locale of the running thread**.

 This may work fine if the aim is for the **user's locale** to be detected and used.